 Five years into widowhood, Murasaki was called to the Imperial court to serve the empress as her lady-in-waiting.
 Murasaki probably kept polishing her novel while in court.

 Some of Murasaki’s poems have also survived, along with a diary she kept during her first two years in court.
 In er diary she writes about the superficiality of court life.
 Yet her lasting fame comes through her novel.

 Heloise d’Arbenteuil.
 France, c.
 1098 – 1164.

 Moving to Paris

-Heloise was born in France.
-Not much is known of her family or childhood years, except that she spent them in a convent in Argenteuil where she learned Latin, Greek, Hebrew, and the classics.
+Heloise was born in France at the end of the 11th century.
+And she attended a convent in Argenteuil where she learned Latin, Greek, Hebrew, and the Classics.

 When Heloise was about 19, she went to live with her uncle Fulbert in Paris.
-The uncle was a canon of the cathedral St. Etienne (the future Notre-Dame), and was proud of his niece’s well-known intellectual achievements.
+The uncle was a respected man and a canon of the cathedral St. Etienne (nowadays called Notre-Dame).
+Fulbert was proud of his niece’s well-known intellectual achievements.